alanmehio/rf-surveillance-central/README.rst

 Radio Frequency Surveillance Central
 ------------------------------------
-Receive signal strength, samples and central frequency from different  **RF Surveillance Node** Process them and extract different meta data
+Receive signal strength, samples and central frequency from different  **RF Surveillance central** Process them and extract different meta data
 Display the high power signal on the console and give a warning (beep) in case any frequency exceed the desired power defined when the RF Central application starts ( command line input)